 Over the past five years, Nick has been integrally involved with the launch and sustained growth of The Water Institute of the Gulf, a not-for-profit, independent applied research and technical services institution with a mission to help coastal and deltaic communities thoughtfully prepare for an uncertain future.
 Nick currently serves as a senior manager for the State of Louisiana’s Restore Louisiana Homeowner Assistance Program, a $1.3 billion housing program launched in response to the great floods of 2016 that impacted more than 86,000 homeowners throughout Louisiana; in this role, Nick is responsible for all of the program’s outreach and engagement, communications, and applicant relations activities.
-Nick also advised the Louisiana Coastal Protection and Restoration Authority in the development of Louisiana’s 2012 Comprehensive Master Plan for a Sustainable Coast and, most recently, served the same role in the development of Louisiana’s 2017 Coastal Master Plan.
+Nick also advised the Louisiana Coastal Protection and Restoration Authority in the development of Louisiana’s 2017 Comprehensive Master Plan for a Sustainable Coast.
 In this role, Nick led and managed all of the outreach, public relations, community awareness and facilitation efforts to develop the plan, while simultaneously coordinating services among several agencies, organizations and stakeholders to gain support for the plan.

 Nick graduated summa cum laude from Louisiana State University, where he earned a Bachelor of Science in Finance.
-In addition to his client involvement, Nick currently serves as past-president of the Cancer Services of Greater Baton Rouge Board of Directors and is a member of the LSU E.J.
-Ourso College of Business Dean’s Advisory Council, the Committee of 100 for Economic Development, and LABI’s Emerging Leaders Council.
+In addition to his client involvement, Nick currently serves as a member of the LSU E.J.
+Ourso College of Business Dean’s Advisory Council, the Committee of 100 for Economic Development, LABI’s Emerging Leaders Council, and the Ben Blanchard Memorial Foundation.
+Nick previously served as president of the Cancer Services of Greater Baton Rouge Board of Directors.
 Nick was recognized by the Greater Baton Rouge Business Report as a 2014 “Forty Under 40” recipient and, in 2015, he was honored by The Emerge Center as a Baton Rouge Area Volunteer Activist.
 In 2016, Emergent Method was honored by the Greater Baton Rouge Business Report and Junior Achievement as Company of the Year, a recognizable benchmark of the growth and success that has taken place at the firm under Nick’s leadership since its founding in 2012.